 The researchers of the McGill University in Montreal, Canada, created a bad day for smartphone glass makers.
 Or at least for the repair market.

 Their creation, in short, is a new type of glass that is five times stronger than conventional glass.
-It is made of an acrylic material which the researchers have "changed the connotations".
-Their activity, in fact, has provided the material with an exceptional microstructure, resistance and durability.
+It is made of an acrylic material whose characteristics the researchers have "changed".
+Their activity, in fact, has provided the material with a microstructure, resistance and durability that are nothing short of exceptional.
 The study was published in Science.

 A shell in the true sense of the word

-The inspiration for the creation of this indestructible shield came to the researchers from biomimetics: they copied a pearl.
+The inspiration for the creation of this indestructible shield came to researchers from biomimetics: they copied a pearl.
 To be precise, from the substance secreted by the oyster shells inside them.
-In fact, the shell of the oyster secretes tiny crystals of Aragonite
+The oyster shell, in fact, secretes tiny Aragonite crystals

-The researchers inspired the creation of the glass from the pearl, the substance secreted by the pearl shells inside.
-The shell secretes tiny crystals of aragonite (for nerds: chemical formula CaCO3) just 15 microns long and even less thick.
+Researchers inspired the creation of glass from pearling, the substance secreted by pearl shells inside.
+The shell secretes tiny aragonite crystals (for the nerds: chemical formula CaCO3) just 15 microns long and even less thick.
 Much less: 0,5 microns.
 The crystals are arranged next to each other, forming thin layers.

 War-proof cell phone glass

-These superimposed layers of crystals are strongly bound together with corresponding sheets of an elastic polymer, also secreted by the shell.
-The resulting material is a kind of "additive" that covers the inside of the shell.
+These layers of overlapping crystals are strongly linked together with corresponding sheets of an elastic polymer, also secreted by the shell.
+The resulting material is a sort of “additive” that covers the inside of the shell.
 An extremely strong and durable material.

 Studies continue: now researchers are trying to incorporate new advanced technologies into glass that will allow it to change color, conductivity and mechanical properties on its own.